sanchari1992/OwlHacksSolo/README.md

 1. Download the repository on your local system.

-2. Unzip the file phillyCrime.csv.zip to get the csv file phillyCrime.csv in the same folder location as the rest of the repo.
+2. Unzip the file phillyLatestCrime.csv.zip to get the csv file phillyCrime.csv in the same folder location as the rest of the repo.

 3. Run the Matlab program main.m on Matlab.

 ## Execution Time of Program

-- Time to read full csv file to table of **1,360,635** records: **26.83 seconds**
+- Time to read full csv file to table of **1,360,635** records: **3.94 seconds**
-- Time to execute the rest of the MATLAB program: **5.49 seconds**
+- Time to execute the rest of the MATLAB program: **4.42 seconds**

 ## Inspiration